saltstack/salt-user-guide/docs/topics/scheduler.rst

         args:
           - bind

-If this argument is specified, jobs will not run once the specified time has passed.
+Using the ``after`` argument, the Salt scheduler allows you to specify a start time for a scheduled job.
-Time should be specified in a format supported by the dateutil library.
+If ``after`` is specified, jobs will not run until the specified time has passed.

-This requires the Python dateutil library to be installed.
+Time should be specified in a format supported by the Python ``dateutil`` library.

 .. code-block:: sls